 CAP will confidentially send you your results.
 An exception is if you place in the top 10 nationally, then your name is publicized, and you get a $500 prize from UBC Department of Physics and Astronomy, and if in the top three nationally, you'll get an additional cash prize from CAP.

-For more information about the CAP exam, please see CAP website.
+For more information about the CAP exam, please see the CAP website.
 Previous CAP University Prize Exams may be found online at: Previous CAP University Prize Exams